 Find out everything you need to know about podcast sponsorships below.
-We go into the different kinds of podcast sponsorships, podcast sponsorship rates and outline the steps you need to take to draw up a solid podcast sponsorship proposal.
+We will go into the different kinds of podcast sponsorship deals you can make, and we will also help you identify typical sponsorship rates and outline the steps you need to take to draw up a solid podcast sponsorship proposal.

-Start your journey to land the best podcast sponsorship and maximize the revenue power of your show!
+Start your journey to land the best podcast sponsorship and maximise the revenue power of your show!

 What Is Podcast Sponsorship?

-Podcast sponsorship is a monetization strategy where brands pay podcasters to advertise inside an episode.
-Usually, this happens via pre-recorded messages (or adverts) placed at different places in the podcast.
-They could be read by the host (host-read ads) or pre-recorded ads, like what you hear on the radio.
+Podcast sponsorship is a monetization strategy where brands pay podcasters to advertise their product or services.
+Usually, this happens via pre-recorded adverts placed at different places in the podcast.
+They could be read by the host (host-read ads) or pre-recorded ads.

 Sponsorships give companies access to an engaged audience in their niche and let podcasters create income without directly billing their listeners.
 There are a few more plus points to a podcast ad campaign for both podcasters and companies.
 We’ve listed out a few for you below: